 Use multiple content caches on Mac

-You might choose a configuration matching the first example to maximise sharing among caches.
+You might choose a configuration matching the first example to maximize sharing among caches.
 If one of the content caches in a location is unavailable, another might already have the same content cached.
-Content caches 1-6 and parent caches 1-5 can use the parent selection policies first-available, random, round-robin or sticky-available.
+Content caches 1-6 and parent caches 1-5 can use the parent selection policies first-available, random, round-robin, or sticky-available.

 You might choose a configuration matching the second example to maximize the total size of the cache.
 Parent caches 1-5 do not share content with each other, and neither do main caches 1-3.
 Content caches 1-6 and parent caches 1-5 can use the parent selection policy url-path-hash.